Salome Maswime

-Salome Maswime is a South African clinician and global health expert.
-She is an Obstetrician and Gynaecologist and the Head of Global Surgery at the University of Cape Town.
+Salome Maswime is the Head of School of Clinical Medicine at the University of the Witwatersrand.
+She is a clinician-scientist, a global health expert, and a pioneer in academic global surgery.
+She is an obstetrician and gynaecologist and the inaugural Head of Global Surgery at the University of Cape Town.
 She advocates for women's health rights, equity in surgical and maternal care, and providing adequate health services to remote and underserved populations.
 She advises and consults for many institutions, including the World Health Organization.
 In 2017, she was honored with the Trailblazer and Young Achiever Award.
 She is a member of the Academy of Science of South Africa.